|Full-time and part-time

 (not applicable to PGCE study)

-The Government has introduced a new loan for Postgraduate Taught Masters programmes in England from September 2016/17.
+The Government has introduced a loan for Postgraduate Taught Masters programmes in England.

 The loan is intended to assist with tuition fee costs, and contribute towards living costs in order to encourage more students to engage in postgraduate study.